Hunter safety course in Hendry County

-The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on Oct.
-19 from 8 a.m.to 2 p.m. in Hendry County.
+The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on Aug.
+9 from 8 a.m. until 2 p.m. in Hendry County.

-Participants must successfully complete the online portion of the course prior to attending and bring the final Web report to the FWC course on Oct.
-19. It does not have to be notarized.
+Participants must successfully complete the online portion of the course prior to attending and bring the final Web report to the FWC class on Aug.
+9, a Saturday.
+The form does not have to be notarized.

 Participants can sign up at MyFWC.com/HunterSafety or by calling the FWC’s South Region Office at 561-625-5122.
 Links to the online part of the course and a statewide schedule of hunter safety classes are available at MyFWC.com/HunterSafety.